 2. Colonel Cassius McLinn of The Colonel’s Lady

 Cass is one of my very favorite book heroes ever and holds a special place in my heart.
 He is well suited to command, but hides a more caring and protective nature.
 Cass struggles with the guilt of having accidentally killed his close friend and the father of the woman he loves.
 Although he could hide the truth from Roxanne, he chooses to reveal his involvement in her father’s death knowing it will drive them apart.
 Even then, he makes sacrificial decisions on her behalf.

 3. Henry Delafield of Blackmoore

-Ah Henry… Henry has been in love with childhood friend Kate his whole life.
+Ah Henry… Henry has been in love with his childhood friend Kate his whole life.
 But when Kate overhears Henry’s mother’s plans to separate them, she pushes him away.
-Henry is a romantic at heart, utterly devoted and loyal and willing to risk everything for the chance to win the love of his life.
+Henry is a romantic at heart, utterly devoted, loyal and willing to risk everything for the chance to win the love of his life.
 His patience and understanding of Kate’s character and their circumstances is commendable.